arshadabbas/react-polymer-angular/README.md

 - NPM
 - Install mongoDb and add it to your PATH

-## Start
-Fork the following repo: https://github.com/sesteva/react-polymer-angular into your github account.
-When you are done pelase send us your repo link.

-## Your task
+## Task
-You will notice the project contains the same app implemented in 3 different JS frameworks.
-Your goal is to implement the following Feature.
-You can choose to do it in one or multiple frameworks.
+I have completed the task in all 3 JS frameworks (Angular, react and polymer).
+Note:  Major framework is Angular

 ### Feature – Comment-TimeLapse
-We are going to build component that displays how long ago was the comment posted.
+We are going to build component that displays how long ago the comment was posted.
-General Description: - “As a User,Given the list of comments includes at least 1 comment, When the list is displayed, Then I want to see how long ago has the comment been posted.
+General Description: - “As a User, Given the list of comments includes at least 1 comment, When the list is displayed, Then I want to see how long ago has the comment been posted.
 Just like the one on Github next to the file name.
 1 minute ago, 2 days ago, etc"

 ### Acceptance criteria
 - “As a User, Given the comment was posted less than 59 seconds ago, When the comment is displayed in the list, Then I want to always see “1 minute ago”